galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ```

 ## Install WebLogic Operator
-Before installing WebLogic Operator, we have to grant the Helm service account the cluster-admin role by running the following command:
+Before installing WebLogic Operator, we have to grant the Helm service account with the cluster-admin role by running the following command:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: rbac.authorization.k8s.io/v1